Sam Bird: World Endurance Championship

 Bird racing in the 2018 6 Hours of Silverstone.

 In 2014, Bird made two guest appearances for the Ferrari AF Corse team.
-The first was at his home race in Britain for the 6 hours of Silverstone where he came 3rd in the GTE Amateur class.
+The first was at his home race in Britain for the 6 hours of Silverstone where he came third in the GTE Amateur class.
 His second appearance was at the legendary 24 Hours of Le Mans.
-Bird took pole position in the GTE Am class, 2nd overall of all GT cars.
-He ran in the first stint of the race, holding the GTE Am lead until he collided with a pair of front-running LMP1 cars (the number 3 Audi and a Toyota) in wet conditions on the Mulsanne Straight.
+Bird took pole position in the GTE Am class, second overall of all GT cars.
+He ran in the first stint of the race, holding the GTE Am lead until he collided with a pair of front-running LMP1 cars (the No. 3 Audi and a Toyota) in wet conditions on the Mulsanne Straight.

 Personal life

-From 6 years old, he attended Milbourne Lodge School until 13.
+From six years old, Bird attended Milbourne Lodge School until thirteen.

 He was educated at Charterhouse School until GCSE level, after which he attended Millfield School in Somerset.
 Bird is a keen football fan and an avid supporter of Manchester United F.C.